Dynamic voltage restoration: Similar devices

-DVRs use a technically similar approach as low voltage ride-through (LVRT) capability systems in wind turbine generators use.
-The dynamic response characteristics, particularly for line supplied DVRs, are similar to those in LVRT-mitigated turbines.
+DVRs use a technically an approach similar to that of low-voltage ride-through (LVRT) systems used in wind turbine generators.
+The dynamic response characteristics, particularly for line-supplied DVRs, are similar to those in LVRT-mitigated turbines.
 Conduction losses in both kinds of devices are often minimized by using integrated gate-commutated thyristor (IGCT) technology in the inverters.

 Applications

 Practically, DVR systems can to inject up to 50% of nominal voltage, but only for a short time (up to 0.1 seconds).
 However, most voltage sags are much less than 50 percent, so this is not typically an issue.

 DVRs can also mitigate the damaging effects of voltage swells, voltage unbalance and other waveform distortions.

 Drawbacks

 DVRs may provide good solutions for end-users subject to unwanted power quality disturbances.
 However, they are generally not used in systems that are subject to prolonged reactive power deficiencies (resulting in low voltage conditions) and in systems that are vulnerable to voltage collapse.
 Because DVRs will maintain appropriate supply voltage, in such systems where incipient voltage conditions are present they actually make collapses more difficult to prevent and can even lead to cascading interruptions.

 Therefore, when applying DVRs, it is vital to consider the nature of the load whose voltage supply is being secured, as well as the transmission system which must tolerate the change in voltage-response of the load.
 It may be necessary to provide local fast reactive supply sources in order to protect the system, including the DVR, from voltage collapse and cascading interruptions.